eslint-functional/eslint-plugin-functional/docs/rules/prefer-immutable-types.md

 ### `ignoreInferredTypes`

-This option allows you to ignore parameters which don't explicitly specify a type.
-This may be desirable in cases where an external dependency specifies a callback with mutable parameters, and manually annotating the callback's parameters is undesirable.
+This option allows you to ignore values which don't explicitly specify a type.

+One case where this may be desirable is when an external dependency specifies a callback with mutable parameters, and manually annotating the callback's parameters is undesirable.

+`false` by default.

 ### `ignoreClasses`